brookhong/DBGPavim/README.markdown

 ### Catch all connections from apache server.
 This is very important for a large website, especially for pages that contain AJAX requests.
 In that case, one reload of a page may trigger dozens of HTTP requests, each of them going to a different URL.
 The new debugger backend will catch all connections from the server.

+If you would not like catch all connections from HTTP server, then add below line to your vimrc:

+    let g:dbgPavimOnce = 1

+This setting makes your site accessible when you're in debugging.
+By default, your site is blocked when you're in debugging, because all connections are caught by debugger backend.

 ### Break only at breakpoints